-All students must meet with their Committee at least once per semester.
-However, students are encouraged to see their Advisor more frequently.
+All students must meet with their Advisor at least once per semester and check in with their entire Advisory Committee at a regular basis.
 While the department's Graduate Committee and, ultimately, the department Chair are responsible for monitoring your program and progress, the day-to-day responsibility is delegated to you, your Advisor and Advisory Committee.
 The Advisory Committee has a responsibility to assess your needs and help you develop your program and your timetable.
 In addition, your Committee also provides counseling throughout the program.